hlampton/portfolio-new/README.md

 my portfolio showcases my projects, my contact, and at little about me and my journey so far in coding.

 I don't have a lot of project work under my belt yet.

+so I've added some filler photos in place.
+And some jokes.